Helmetta, New Jersey: Local government

 In January 2016, Ronald Dzingleski and Joseph Reid were appointed to fill two of the three vacant council seats.

-In April 2016, the Borough Council selected Noreen Carolan to fill the term expiring in December 2016 that had been held temporarily by Brian Hackett who had in turn been appointed to fill the seat held by Yvette Bruno.
+In April 2016, the borough council selected Noreen Carolan to fill the term expiring in December 2016 that had been held temporarily by Brian Hackett who had in turn been appointed to fill the seat held by Yvette Bruno.

 In 2014, a recording of a police officer telling a cameraperson stating that he has the constitutional right to take video that he doesn't "give a damn" about constitutional rights was made public.
 In response, the city government proposed an ordinance banning video and photography inside public buildings without a permit.

 In April 2018, Helmetta disbanded its three-officer police force and entered into a six-year shared services agreement with Spotswood to provide police, dispatch and EMS services to Helmetta residents.
 The Spotswood Police Department is a 24/7 law enforcement agency that serves both Spotswood and Helmetta.
 The department has 22 officers, 3 full-time dispatchers, and 4 part-time dispatchers, led by Chief Michael Zarro.
+In July 2022, Helmetta and Jamesburg entered into a six-year shared service contract in which Jamesburg would provide police and dispatch services to Helmetta.
+This decision came about after the Borough of Spotswood decided that providing dispatch services to Helmetta was not economically viable.

 In 2018, the borough had an average property tax bill of $6,270, the lowest in the county, compared to an average bill of $8,092 in Middlesex County and $8,767 statewide.

 Federal, state and county representation

-Helmetta is located in the 12th Congressional District and is part of New Jersey's 18th state legislative district.
+Helmetta is located in the 12th Congressional District and is part of New Jersey's 12th state legislative district.